SlowinskiPiotr/GeTallele/README.md

 The toolbox that provides a suite of functions for analysis, statistical assessment and visualization of **Ge**nome and **T**ranscriptome **allele** frequencies distributions.
 The main functionality of GeTallele is estimation of **variant probability (vpr)** in chromosomal segments (continuous multi-SNV genomic regions).
 Variant probability allows for high-level description of variant allele frequencies (VAF) distributions in chromosomal segments.

 ### Requirments
 GeTallele requires basic knowledge of Matlab software environment.
-The Matlab skills requird to use GeTallele include: knowledge of basic Matlab syntax (e.g. *for* loop), importing data, working with Matlab scripts, working with sections in Matlab scripts, adding folders to search path.
+The Matlab skills requird to use GeTallele include: knowledge of basic Matlab syntax (e.g. *for* loop), importing data, working with Matlab scripts, working with sections in Matlab scripts, using Matlab help.

 GeTallel was created and tested with Matlab 2020a on macOS 10.14.6.